Chocolate Amaretto Cannoli (all photos © Piccione Pastry | St. Louis).

 Some of the flavors are below, but first…

 A Sicilian pastry originating in the area around Palermo, cannoli date to the ninth century.
 They were made for Carnevale, the festival season immediately before Lent.
-But the demand for the crunchy, sweet treat evolved to satisfy pastry lovers year-round.
+But the demand for the crunchy, sweet treats evolved to satisfy pastry lovers year-round.

 Cannoli is actually the plural form of the word.
 The singular is cannolo (cannolu in Sicilian dialect), meaning “little tube.”
 Cannoli range in size from finger-sized cannulicchi (mini-cannoli) to five-inch-long shells.